 Since beginning medical treatments, the difference in her (to those who met and cared for her initially) is astounding.
 Peaches is much more bright, alert, calm and content than she was previously.
 Peaches’ two biggest symptoms were the almost total blindness and the tight circling to the left when you put her on the ground.

-It’s heartwarming to see Peaches begin normal dog stuff - rolling on grass or grooming herself.
+It’s heart-warming to see Peaches begin normal dog stuff - rolling on grass or grooming herself.
 Peaches is reclaiming more of her functions and personality each day.
 Plus focusing on helping her realize her independence and a “normal dog” routine.

 Peaches is on 3-weekly infusions of Cyterbrine (she recently had her #21st infusion weekend on 17th August 2024) Peaches is also taking Prednisone, Atopica, Omeprezole , Gabapentin daily and a sleeping pill if needed.
 We are currently slowly reducing these under the guidance of her specialists.
-We need to balance the desire to save her organs any damage by remaining on such high doses with the need to ensure she's not reduced to suddenly and suffers a relapse of symptoms.
+We need to balance the desire to save her organs any damage by remaining on such high doses with the need to ensure she's not reduced too suddenly and suffers a relapse of symptoms.

 Peaches has been doing so well, we were able to have her spayed on 22nd April 2024.
 Peaches also has regular consults with her vets, and bloods every 3 weeks to check organ function.

-Prognosis: Since beginning the infusions, Peaches has regained sight and control of things like her speed balance and co-ordination.
+Since beginning the infusions, Peaches has regained sight and control of things like her speed balance and co-ordination.
 Peaches' awareness and cognitive ability has increased ten-fold.
 Peaches now sleeps in a crate, knows commands, walks on a lead, will indicate when she needs the toilet, goes up stairs, and acknowledges her surroundings, people and other dogs in a manner she couldnt previously.

-The New Zealand Chihuahua Rescue
+The New Zealand Chihuahua Rescue:

 03-0823-0074502-000 Ref: “Peaches”